Itinerary Map

 Osaka - Home (B)

-After finishing up with any shopping today, you will be tranferred by chartered coach to the Airport, in time for your departure flight.
+After finishing up with any shopping today, we will be transferred by chartered coach to the Airport, in time for our departure flight.

-Sit back, relax and enjoy the inflight entertaining of our airlines as we head towards home.
+Sit back, relax and enjoy the inflight entertainment of the airlines as we head towards home.

 Day 18 - Thursday 10 April 2025